department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/Topline-Summary-BDD.md

  - For everyone who observed the BDD sessions to align on perceived top findings.
  - Allow for the team to let the researchers/designers know if there are any specific directions they want us to pursue as we analyze and synthesize the data we’ve gathered.

-## Topline observations in the BDD Research

-## Overall summary of findings
+## Overall summary of findings from the initial BDD Research

 **Previous BDD experiences**
 -Four users had heard about BDD.
 Two users had filed a BDD claim.
 One was a good experience using a VSO.
 Successfully filed a claim.
 One was a bad experience using a VSO.
 Not getting the help he needed.
 Many rounds before finally being able to file.